-The trust is now resuming its fundraising for the communes, to provide proper shelter and food for the cattle and to better educate the people about caring for their cattle so they can breed them and earn some money.
+The trust is now concluding its final fundraising for the communes, to provide proper shelter and food for the cattle and to better educate the people about caring for their cattle so they can breed them and earn some money.

 Prof. Ba training cow owners

 It provided training and cattle shed materials for 43 farmers who had received Orange Cows project cattle in the A luoi district in central Vietnam over the years.
 The farmers also provided materials and their own labour.
 The university provided the staff to conduct the training and offer their advice.

 This was the Trust’s last project.
 It had been a heartening experience since 2002, but it had become increasingly difficult to raise funds.